makinteract/vscode-microbit-micropython/README.md

 ## Requirments

 The extension requires Python installed and in the _PATH_ variable.
-Other dependencies ([microfs](https://github.com/ntoll/microfs) and [uflash](https://github.com/ntoll/uflash)) are taken care of automatically.
+Other dependencies ([microfs](https://github.com/ntoll/microfs)) are taken care of automatically.
 For using the command `Fetch examples from online` and download the latest examples, you need to have [git](https://git-scm.com) installed on your machine.

 This extension also draws some inspiration from [another micro:bit python extension](https://github.com/PhonicCanine/vscode-microbit), which you might want to consider as an alternative.